Draggie306/CheatSheets/A level/source/Computer Science.md

 #### Cache
-Cache memory is small amounts of fast memory, typically close to the CPU and physically on the chip.
-When an instruction is fetched from system memory, it is copied into cache in case it is needed by a register immediately.
+Cache memory is small amounts of fast memory that stores frequently accessed data and instructions to improve CPU performance.
+It is typically on the CPU chip.
+When data or an instruction is fetched from system memory, it is copied into cache in case it is needed by a register immediately.
 This has a reduced latency compared to fetching from memory as it does not need to travel through the data bus.

-> The CPU in reality checks for the data in the c
+> The CPU in reality checks for the data in the (L1) cache first and uses this before checking RAM - if it exists, it's a **cache hit** as opposed to a **cache miss**.

-Cache memory operates in a hierarchy of levels
+Cache memory operates in a **hierarchy** of levels, with L1 cache being the fastest and closest to the CPU registers, but very small, often only 64KiB in size due to its expensive price.

+L1 cache is also split into **instruction** and **data** caches, (L1i/L1d) so that both data and instructions can be fetched simultaneously.

-L1 (level 1) cache is incredibly fast, expensive and very small, often only 64KiB in size.
-Because of this, unused instructions after several FDE cycles are relegated the higher-level L2 cache or copied back into main memory to prioritise newer, more important instructions.
+Due to this storage limitation, the **least recently used** data or instructions after several FDE cycles are **relegated** the higher-level L2 or L3 caches or copied back into main memory to prioritise newer, more important instructions.

 L3 cache is much larger, perhaps up to 96MiB, but the tradeoff is slower access speeds.